blefebvre/implementationdetails.dev/_posts/2018-10-12-react-native-typescript-cocoapods.markdown

 ```

-Tell CocoaPods to process your Podfile and install the Pods you've included above (still in the `ios/` dir):
+Tell CocoaPods to process your Podfile and install the Pods you've included above (still in the `ios/` dir).
+NOTE!
+It is advised to close Xcode when running `pod` commands:

     pod install